doziestar/datavinci/internal/auth/README.md

 - JWTs are stateless and contain encoded user information and permissions
 - Tokens have an expiration time (e.g., 1 hour)
-- Implement token refresh mechanism for long-lived sessions
+- We will need to implement token refresh mechanism for long-lived sessions
-- Store active tokens in a distributed cache (e.g., Redis) for quick validation and revocation
+- Then store active tokens in a distributed cache (e.g., Redis) for quick validation and revocation

 Token refresh example: